sebacarrasco93/kaataa/README.md

 Of course, it's also has the **dd** helper from [Symfony](https://symfony.com) for easy debugging while you get fun on it.

-### How to use?
+## Quick start

-Create a Kata quickly!
-A Class and a Test will be created
+Automatically create Class and Test files

 ```sh
 php dojo create:kata {NameOfYourKata}
 ```

+## Another commands

-Or, maybe...
-Do you just want to make a class?
+Want to make a only a class?
 No problem

 ```sh
 php dojo make:class {ClassName}